-The trail is open from sunrise to sundown and has two loops — one is a half mile long and the other is a full mile.
+The trail is open from sunrise to sundown and the large loop is a full mile.
 The full trail can be completed in about twenty minutes if you're walking quickly, but it can take as long as you like if you prefer to stroll and explore.

 When you arrive, begin your hike either at the trailhead, just past the garden, or near the large fire circle north of the Critter House.
-Trail maps are available in our office, or you can download a PDF of the trail map here to print and bring with you.
+Trail maps are available in our office.

 Grab your GPS and hit the trails to discover some highlighted natural features!

 What is geocaching?
 Geocaching is a world-wide outdoor treasure hunting game using GPS-enabled devices.
 Players navigate to a given set of GPS coordinates and then attempt to find the geocache - a container or natural feature - hidden at that location.
 LSNC has 3 official geocaches hidden on-site.
 After you've logged the official caches, enjoy this self-guided hike while exploring Black Pond Woods!

 In the spring, watch trees and plants bloom and listen to the songs of migrating birds.
 Wild flowers blossom, frogs croak, and the mosquitoes are still larva in the pond.
 Enjoy the color chasing away the cold as the woods slowly wake up to the warmer weather.